Gray Rocks

-First opened in 1906, the hotel closed during the Great Recession of 2009; 70% of the main building was destroyed by a suspicious fire on the evening of 25 November 2014.
+First opened in 1906, the hotel closed during the Great Recession of 2009; 70 percent of the main building was destroyed by a suspicious fire on the evening of 25 November 2014.

 History

 Gray Rocks was established in 1905 by George Wheeler, originally of New Hampshire.
-His granddaughter, Lucille Wheeler, won the Bronze Medal for alpine skiing at the 1956 Winter Olympics.
+His granddaughter, Lucille Wheeler, won the bronze medal for women's downhill skiing at the 1956 Winter Olympics.

-In 1948, Réal Charette, a former World War II winter warfare instructor, became the first Canadian to be appointed a director of a ski school in Canada, the renowned Snow Eagle Ski School at Gray Rocks.
+In 1948, Réal Charette, a former World War II winter warfare instructor, became the first Canadian to be appointed a director of a ski school in Canada, the Snow Eagle Ski School at Gray Rocks.

-From the mid-1950s to the mid seventies, it was known as the dean of the Laurentian resorts.
-Many American families came for golf, tennis and swimming in the summer, and ski packages in the winter.
+The music video for the song "De Do Do Do, De Da Da Da" by English rock band The Police was filmed at Grey Rocks in 1981.

+In warmer seasons, activities included golf with two courses, as well as boating on adjoining Lac Ouimet, swimming (in pool or lake), tennis, horseback riding, bicycling, and hiking.
+The resort facilities included a 105-room hotel, 56 condominium units, French cuisine restaurant, and spa.